microsoft/PowerToys/README.md

 Our goals for 0.23 release cycle was to focus on stability, accessibility, localization and quality of life improvements for both the development team and our end users.
 We have a full accessibility pass being done starting end of September to audit all of PowerToys.
 Our localization efforts now had data flowing both directions as well.

-Our [prioritized roadmap][roadmap] of features and utilites that the core team is focusing on.
+Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

 #### Highlights from September